 It is easy to understand why pilotage is compulsory for virtually the entire length of the River.
 Experienced pilots, with a profound understanding of the local waters, are essential for safe passage.
 St. Lawrence pilots must also be proficient in French - something the masters of most of the vessels they are piloting are not.
 This proficiency helps ensure safety because the language of the River is French and understanding the communications made by other vessels on the River is essential to appreciate the dangers and to respond appropriately.

 St. Lawrence pilots, who number approximately 200, have a great tradition of service; they have been active for longer than any other pilot group in Canada.
 Their reputation for responsiveness and for taking pro-active measures to improve the safety and efficiency of maritime traffic on the River is demonstrated by numerous initiatives including a pilot-owned training facility in Quebec City, equipped with state-of-the art simulator technology and the extension of winter navigation up the River to Montreal.

 For further information about marine pilotage on the St. Lawrence, please also consult the websites of the Corporation of Lower St Lawrence Pilots, the Corporation of Mid St. Lawrence Pilots and the Corporation des Pilotes du Fleuve et de la Voie maritime du Saint-Laurent.

 The CMPA supports the SODES' initiative promoting the important role of marine transportation in the economy of the Great Lakes-St. Lawrence Region.

-In this short interview, CMPA Vice-President for the Laurentian Region, Capt.
+In this short interview, former CMPA Vice-President for the Laurentian Region, Capt.
 Bernard Boissonneault discusses: